sarven/sarvendev/_drafts/contract-testing-on-examples.md

   "email": "john.doe@example.com"
 }
 ```
-Let's say that for our team, the field name seems like unused, and we want to simplify the response, and remove the
+Let's say that for our team, the field name seems unused, and we want to simplify the response, and remove the
 name.
 So the response will be:
 ```json
 {